 Thousands of photos of corpses in Syrian government detention facilities, in high definition, many containing metadata – they are key evidence for the ongoing investigations into human rights abuses under Syrian President Bashar al-Assad.

-A representative of the "Caesar Files Group" also provided the Federal Prosecutor with a set of high-resolution images and metadata.
+A representative of the "Caesar Files Group" provided the Federal Prosecutor with a set of high-resolution images and metadata.
 The metadata can be used to verify the photographs and provide further information about them.
 This adds to the evidentiary value of the images and paves the way for further investigatory steps.
 As one of the few countries where the principle of universal jurisdiction applies, Germany is playing a key role in the fight against impunity in Syria.

 The metadata and the accompanying criminal complaint from ECCHR and the Caesar Files Group provide information on the locations and institutions involved as well as the torture methods used and the causes of death.
-The complaint is directed against the heads of the Syria's National Security Bureau, the Military Intelligence Service, the Air Force Intelligence Service, the General Intelligence Directorate and the Military Police.
+Apart from Jamil Hassan, the complaint is directed against the heads of the Syria's National Security Bureau, the Military Intelligence Service, the General Intelligence Directorate and the Military Police.

 Q&A: Legal background of the criminal complaints on the Syrian torture cases filed in Germany.

 Currently, there is absolute impunity in Syria, and the Assad regime is neither interested in investigating the cases of torture, nor in bringing the perpetrators and the responsible officials before a court.